TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Simulation Studies

 The architectural differences between the two methods are most evident in their action efficiency profiles.
 As illustrated in \cref{fig:sim-results-action_efficiency-a}, \prevmethod's reactive approach requires dedicated recovery periods that, while necessary for correcting contact deviations, do not directly advance the manipulation task.
 In contrast, \method's proactive approach ensures that virtually all actions contribute directly to task progression, eliminating these non-productive recovery phases.

 Our quantitative analysis examines both mean efficiency and the \acf{rsd}---the ratio of standard deviation to mean---across all trials.
 Results presented in \cref{fig:sim-results-action_efficiency-b,fig:sim-results-action_efficiency-c} demonstrate \method's consistently higher average efficiency with minimal variation, even when handling complex Bézier curve trajectories.
-Statistical analysis across all \(200\) test objects confirms significant improvements in average action efficiency between \method (\(M = 0.239~\%, SD = 0.063~\%\)) and \prevmethod (\(M = 0.012~\%, SD = 0.011~\%\)), \(t(199) = 52.63, p = 8.9\times10^{-133}\).
-Additionally, efficiency stability shows marked improvement, with \method (\(M = 1.0, SD = 1.0\)) demonstrating significantly lower fluctuation than \prevmethod (\(M = 8.8, SD = 6.9\)), \(t(199) = 15.9, p = 7.0\times10^{-38}\).
+Using a one-sided paired t-test on the paired differences, performance was significantly higher for \method (\(M = \SI{0.239}{\percent}, SD = \SI{0.063}{\percent}\)) than for \prevmethod (\(M = \SI{0.012}{\percent}, SD =\SI{0.011}{\percent}\)), \(t(199) = 52.6, p < 0.0001\).
+The one-sided \SI{95}{\percent} confidence interval for the mean paired difference was \([0.2, \infty)\)\,\si{\percent}, and the effect size was Cohen’s \(d_\mathrm{z} = 3.7\).
+Additionally, efficiency stability was significantly better for \method (\(M = 1.0, SD = 1.0\)) than for \prevmethod (\(M = 8.8, SD = 6.9\)), \(t(199) = -15.9, p < 0.0001\).
+The one-sided \SI{95}{\percent} confidence interval for the mean paired difference was \((-\infty, -7.0]\), and the effect size was Cohen’s \(d_\mathrm{z} = -1.1\).

 \paragraph*{Smoothness results}

 Trajectory smoothness analysis reveals fundamental behavioral differences between the two approaches.
 As shown in \cref{fig:sim-results-action_jerk-a}, \method demonstrates more consistent and significantly lower jerk variations compared to \prevmethod.
 This improvement stems directly from \method's proactive strategy, which eliminates the frequent transitions between execution and recovery stages characteristic of \prevmethod.
 In the reactive approach, compensatory actions to address contact deviations typically require abrupt accelerations and decelerations, resulting in higher jerk measurements.